yuchi1989/ssltimer/README.md

 Openssl-1.0.2: Average of mean variance: 0.125

 #### Discussion
 The result is not as good as I expect.
-The mean variance for openssl-1.0.2 makes sense, but the mean variance for openssl-0.9.7 should be much smaller or 0.
+The mean variance for openssl-1.0.2 is reasonable, but the mean variance for openssl-0.9.7 should be much smaller or 0.
 This probably results from the imprecise timing.
 Therefore, in future, we may try to implement SSLTimer in C and use CPU cycles to measure the time.

 ### Threats to Validity
 SSLTimer cannot guarantee whether the tested servers are vulnerable or not.